Every Child in Focus—Month of the Military Child

-In April, National PTA’s Every Child in Focus campaign centers on the military child.
+In April, National PTA’s Every Child in Focus campaign centers on Month of the Military Child.
 Using the PTA National Standard for Family-School Partnerships, we will explore ways PTAs can welcome and support the families of military children in the school community.

 We have created information and resources on the unique challenges military children face and ways PTAs can better support military families in achieving student success.